billbrod/foveated-metamers/README.md

 ## Source images

-We use images from the authors' personal collection as the targets for our metamer generation.
+We use images from the authors' personal collection and the [UPenn Natural Image Database](http://tofu.psych.upenn.edu/~upennidb/) as the targets for our metamer generation.
 This is because we need images that are large, linear (i.e., their pixel intensities are proportional to photon count, as you get from an image that has not been processed in any way), and openly-licensed.
 See the [Setup](#setup) section for details on how to obtain the images from the Open Science Foundation website for this project, along with the statistics used to normalize the V1 model and a small image of Albert Einstein for testing the setup.

+Authors' personal collection: azulejos, tiles, bike, graffiti, llama, rooves, store, terraces.

+UPenn Natural Image Database: baboons (cd01A/DSC_0003), puffballs (cd01A/DSC_0010), trunk (cd01A/DSC_0015), canopy (cd01A/DSC_0021), treetop
+(cd01A/DSC_0033), fern (cd01A/DSC_0041), base (cd01A/DSC_0064), grooming
+(cd02A/DSC_0011), eating (cd02A/DSC_0035), palm (cd02A/DSC_0043), lake
+(cd02A/DSC_0062), treetop2 (cd03A/DSC_0014), deadtrees (cd03A/DSC_0034), trees
+(cd03A/DSC_0042), ground (cd03A/DSC_0049), leaves (cd12A/DSC_0030), portrait
+(cd58A/DSC_0001), troop (cd58A/DSC_0008), termite (cd58A/DSC_0015), digging
+(cd58A/DSC_0063).

 ## Minimal experiment install